royoelen/DataQC/README.md

 cohort_name=[name of the cohort] output_path=../output # Output path

-# Optional arguments for the command
+# Additional settings and optional arguments for the command

 # --GenOutThresh [numeric threshold]
 # --GenSdThresh [numeric threshold]
 # --ExpSdThresh [numeric threshold]
 # --ContaminationArea [number between 0 and 90, default 30]
+# --AdditionalCovariates [file with additional covariates]
 # --InclusionList [file with the list of samples to restrict the analysis]
 # --ExclusionList [file with the list of samples to remove from the analysis]